 - Unfortunately we cannot accept plastic bags and glass.

 - Why can’t I recycle glass, green wastes, and other recyclable materials in the curbside program?

 - We have chosen to start with the typical materials included in a residential curbside program.
-As the program continues to grow other items will be evaluated.

 - With some practice composting green waste can be practiced at home.

 - Green waste can be delivered to the landfill composting yard or the Brigham Road St. George Reuse Facility.